Command Reference

 The serve command is the main mode of operation which is to provide access to the repositories.

 You can optionally disable either one of the HGWeb or SSH servers to limit resource usage or just disable the portions you don't need.
-However, the HTTP server will always be active as it contains a health endpoint at /hgk/health and could be used for integration with OpenSSH Server via the --enable-hostname argument.
+However, the HTTP server will always be active as it contains a health endpoint at /hgk/health and could be used for integration with OpenSSH Server via the --external-hostname argument.

 For example, say you don't need public access or the HGWeb interface at all, you can disable it by passing --disable-hgweb to the serve command or by setting the HGK_DISABLE_HGWEB environment variable to true.

-Likewise, if you just want to serve up read only repositories over HTTP you can disable the SSH serve by passing --disable-ssh to the serve command or by setting the HGK_DISABLE_SSH environment variable to true.
+Likewise, if you just want to serve up read only repositories over HTTP you can disable the SSH server by passing --disable-ssh to the serve command or by setting the HGK_DISABLE_SSH environment variable to true.

 The --disable-hgweb and disable-ssh options are mutually exclusive and passing both will stop HGKeeper from starting.